PetreVane/Micro-backend-app/README.md

 ### How to use it:
 * Clone this repository and run `docker-compose up`.
-* You **might need to restart some of the services**,, once the docker compose finishes fetching the images and creating the containers.
+* You **need to restart all of the services**,, once the docker compose finishes fetching the images and creating the containers.
 * This is **because some services might become available before SpringCloud Configuration Service becomes available**.
 * Once all the services have started successfully, use Postman or something similar to create an account.
 * Once you created an account, you need to sign in.
 After authorization, an JWT Token will be created, which will be valid for one day.